-Pinterest is the hottest topic in social media trends today.
+Pinterest is the hottest topic in social media trends today, with businesses and bloggers alike trying to understand how it fits into their marketing strategy.
 At least in terms of bloggers jumping in to classify what it is and what this means.
-So, today I clicked on over and signed up for a Pinterest account.
-Just to be clear, what I write is based on Atilus’ desire to focus on web trends and topics that will help your business grow.
-Right now, we’re on the fence with Pinterest because of the hot water they’re in, and the risks that you could face.
+So, today I clicked over and signed up for a Pinterest account.
+Just to be clear, what I write is based on Atilus’ desire to focus on web trends and topics – like Pinterest – that will help your business grow through a strong digital marketing strategy.

 Copyright Infringement can Happen to ANYONE!